 Distinguishing businesses from hobbies, and thus whether income is taxable and losses deductible, considers whether the activity was undertaken with a Reasonable Expectation of Profit.
 Alongside other considerations, the Courts consider whether your activities could reasonably be expected to make money on the basis of your training, profit and loss over past years, and your plans may determine whether or not you need to pay taxes if you make money from a given activity.
 This forms part of the basis for hobby gambling winnings being non-taxable.

 If you lose money in a business venture, you can deduct it against your other income in a year.
-In the case of Pakzad v The Queen, a man in Thornhill, Ontario started two ventures he claimed to be businesses, one as a “real estate consultant”, and one as a personal trainer.
+In a recent case, a man in Thornhill, Ontario started two ventures he claimed to be businesses, one as a “real estate consultant”, and one as a personal trainer.
 He was, frankly, not particularly good at either of them; he took a bath on both ventures, and they soon folded.
 In his real estate “business”, he would essentially ask people if they could use advise on real estate transactions, even though he lacked any formal training.
 As a personal trainer, he would invite clients into his condominium’s recreational area to work out and critique them.
 He then tried to deduct the money he lost in these schemes from his income to reduce his tax bill.
 It may have been tough for Mr. X to read the judgement, as the court is extremely critical of his capacity as a businessman.
 As he was untrained, did not seek to minimize his risks, and the Court generally thought his plan was bad, they did not consider him to have been running businesses, and so also not to have been generating business losses.
 This is a good example of a reasonableness test in action; a person of good judgment would likely agree that he could not reasonably have expected to profit off of these activities, but the court did not apply rigid rules in coming to its conclusion.
 Multi-level marketing schemes have often been deemed not to be businesses on a similar basis.

 Employees and What is Reasonable